krobelus/rate-experiments/README.md

 Explanation
 -----------

+- `proof_step` specifies the proof step that failed (by offset in the proof, starting at one).
+For the remainder of this section, let the *lemma* denote the clause that is introduced by the referenced proof step.
+In case of a textual proof this corresponds to the line number of the introduction instruction that failed.
 - `proof_format` describes the proof format to use.
    - `DRAT-arbitrary-pivot`: DRAT checking where the pivot can be any literal in the lemma.
-This requires one witness (counter-example) for each possible pivot in the failing lemma.
+This requires one witness (counter-example) for each possible pivot in the lemma.
 The pivot has to be specified for each witness.
    - `DRAT-pivot-is-first-literal`: Similar, but there is only one witness.
    The pivot needs to be the first literal in the lemma.
 We added the distinction between these two formats because it was not clear which one should be used universally.
-- `proof_step` specifies the proof step that failed, starting at one.
-  For the remainder of this section, let the lemma denote the clause that is introduced by the referenced proof step.
-In case of a textual proof this corresponds to the line number of the introduction instruction that failed.
 - `natural_model` gives the shared UP-model before checking this proof step.
 This is included to avoid having to perform propagation in a checking tool.